 All of my discomfort during that time was self-inflicted.
 I made decisions based on the person I wanted to be (Anaïs Nin) instead of the person I actually was (Elizabeth Barbee, a suburban-bred geek with an affinity for stability).
 When I came to this realization, I found an administrative job that was boring as hell but allowed me to move to a nicer place.
 I submitted my final thoughts on Pack to the publisher.
 “Can we change the main character's name to Hugo?”
 I asked.
 “It sounds more vampiric.”

-Kara VanderBijl is the managing editor of This Recording.
-She is a writer living in Chicago.
+Elizabeth Barbee is the senior contributor to This Recording.
+She is a writer living in Dallas.
 You can find an archive of her writing on This Recording here.
-She last wrote in these pages about Mad Men.
-She tumbls here and twitters here.
+She last wrote in these pages about her vital signs.

 "When We're Fire" - Lo-Fang (mp3)